Statutory Rape Defense

 Being charged with rape in this context can be an agonizing and painful experience for all involved.
 If you want someone who will worry about your case and your future as much as you do, do not hesitate to contact Los Angeles sex crimes defense lawyer Jerod Gunsberg.
 Jerod and his team of experienced criminal justice practitioners offer discreet, sympathetic and supportive counsel while engaging in aggressive negotiations and offering unparalleled and passionate advocacy on behalf of clients.

-If you or a loved one is facing charges or have been contacted by law enforcement in LA, Los Angeles County or anywhere in the state of California to discuss accusations of statutory rape, call criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 for a free and confidential consultation or get in touch via the secure contact form on this page.
+If you or a loved one is facing charges or have been contacted by law enforcement in LA, Los Angeles County or anywhere in the state of California to discuss accusations of statutory rape, call criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 for a confidential consultation or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.